 “He said the Lake Cook Road construction was hurting his business,” Ifergan said.
 “He asked for lease concessions that were just unreasonable.”

-Most construction on Lake Cook Road was suspended for this summer and postoned until 2013 in part because of how it damaged local businesses.
+Most construction on Lake Cook Road was because of how it damaged local businesses.

 Though a sign on the door reads, “Closed for remodeling, reopening soon,” the business is no longer in operation, according to Deerfield Code Enforcement Supervisor Clint Case.
 The closing was further confirmed by Ifergan.